jhuapl-boss/spdb/INSTALL.md

 3. `nose2 --config unittest.cfg`

 ## Integration Testing
-SPDB also includes a set of integration tests, that take a configuration file to work from and creates AWS resouces and tests using them.
+SPDB also includes a set of integration tests, that take a configuration file to work from and creates AWS resources and tests using them.

 Note: This will create AWS resources in the account that you give it credentials for.
-These resources should be cleanned up after the tests are finished.
+These resources should be cleaned up after the tests are finished.

 1. Build the C Library using the instructions under *Development*
 2. Make sure the environment variables are setup to allow the tests to connect to AWS